HonkingGoose/git-gosling/docs/advanced_topics/contribute_to_a_project_by_forking.md

 1. Delete the merged branch on the fork (you can usually do this right from the pull request window).
 1. Delete the feature branch that's on your local workstation, as the changes are now in `main`.

-:::warning
-Never put your work on the fork's `main` branch!
+:::warning Never commit to the `main` branch
 The only thing you should do on your fork's `main` branch is pulling in the `upstream/main` changes.

-Create a feature branch to do your work in!
+Create a new feature branch to do your work in!
 :::

 ### Create a fork